|

 Keeping Cool Without A/C

-0 Shares
+2 Shares

-Since then, even though it’s been hot, I’m still holding out because I’ve been out of the house so much it seems like a waste of cool air to have it on.
+Since then, even though it’s been hot, I’m still holding out because I’ve been out of the house so much that it seems like a waste of cool air to have it on.

-Here’s the top five things that have helped us deal with the heat so far this summer:
+Here are the top five things that have helped us deal with the heat so far this summer:

 • Take a cool shower.
 Or better yet, go swimming before bedtime.
-This will bring your body temperature way down -and it will stay down for quite awhile so you’ll sleep much better.
+This will bring your body temperature way down -and it will stay down for quite a while, so you’ll sleep much better.

-What about you? have you ever tried going through the Summer without A/C?
+What about you?
+Have you ever tried going through the Summer without A/C?

-0 Shares
+2 Shares

 Similar Posts